gvwilson/thirdbit/src/fiction/makers-return/index.md

 Someone had come to visit,
 someone who looked like…a kangaroo?

-She frowned and ran her fingers through her hair to tease out the knots that somehow always formed while she slept.
+She frowned and ran her fingers through her purple hair to tease out the knots that somehow always formed while she slept.
 There had definitely been a kangaroo, and she had a vague sense that Central had been there too,